Paul Potts: Early life

 Potts attended St Mary Redcliffe and Temple School, where he developed his love of singing.
 He also sang with the choir at Chester Park Junior School and with the choirs at several Bristol churches, including Christ Church.
 Potts said in interviews that he had been bullied in school, and that experience may have made him lack self-confidence.
 He has also said that his voice had always been a source of solace in the past when he was bullied.

-After he left school in 1987, Potts had various jobs including working at Waitrose and Tesco; he also may have worked part-time at Debenhams.
+After he left school in 1987, Potts had various jobs including working at Waitrose and Tesco; he also worked part-time at Debenhams.
 At the time of his Britain's Got Talent appearance, he was working in The Carphone Warehouse.

 In 1993, Potts earned a B.A.
-(Bachelor of Arts) Honours degree in Humanities from University College Plymouth St Mark & St John.
+(Bachelor of Arts) Honours degree in humanities from University College Plymouth St Mark & St John.
 In 1996, Potts was elected in a council by-election to represent the Eastville ward of Bristol City Council as a Liberal Democrat councillor; he was the youngest member of Bristol City Council and served until 2003.

 After winning Britain's Got Talent, Potts took a six-month sabbatical from his job and resigned on 5 March 2008.